meegpipe/meegpipe/tutorials/batman/abp_feat.md

 assert(all(myPhysObjReloaded(1,:) == 0));
 ````

-The code above aims to illustrate that if we load a physioset object from a
+The code above should make clear that, if we load a physioset object from a
 `pset/.pseth` file and we modify the values of the loaded physioset, then
 __we will be modifying the contents of the original `.pset/.pseth` file__.
-We
-want to prevent this from happening and thus the second node of our pipeline is
-going to be a [copy][copy] node, which creates a completely independent
+The [file splitting section][splitting_raw_data] of this tutorial can take many
+hours to complete, depending on how many files you process.
+You obviously want
+to keep the split files untouched, to prevent having to reproduced the splitting
+should you have to re-run the ABP feature extraction.
+This can be accomplished
+by including a [copy][copy] node in your pipeline to create an independent
 (but identical) copy of the input physioset:

 [copy]: ../../+meegpipe/+node/+copy/README.md